2020–2023 Minneapolis–Saint Paul racial unrest: Jamar Clark car caravan protest, November 17

 On November 17, seven years after his killing by a Minneapolis police officer, family members of Jamar Clark and local activists held a car caravan protest rally in north Minneapolis.
-Sixty vehicles participated in the three-mile drive that began at Patrick Henry High School and ended on Plymouth Avenue, where Clark was killed in 2015.
-Protesters demanded greater community control and oversight of police and noted that they were previously successful in pushing for the elimination of grant juries in Minnesota when investigating police homicides, instead requiring public officials to make a charging determination.
+Sixty vehicles participated in the three-mile drive that began at Camden High School and ended on Plymouth Avenue, where Clark was killed in 2015.
+Protesters demanded greater community control and oversight of police and noted that they were previously successful in pushing for the elimination of grand juries in Minnesota when investigating police homicides, instead requiring public officials to make a charging determination.

 Reaction to the killing of Howard Johnson, December 6

 On December 6, Black Lives Matter activists and family of Howard Johnson held a vigil at the site of his death.

 On December 5, Saint Paul Police Department officers responded to a domestic assault 911 call in the Dayton's Bluff neighborhood allegedly involving Johnson and set up a perimeter to apprehend him.
 According to the Minnesota Bureau of Criminal Apprehension, a video surveillance camera captured Johnson attempt a carjacking of an uninvolved vehicle while displaying a gun.
 Police drove up to him and struck him with a squad car, knocking him to the ground.
 Johnson got up as an officer exited the police car and the two exchanged gunshots.
 Johnson was struck multiple times.
 He was transported to a hospital and later died.
 The shooting is under investigation.

 Activists and Johnson's family called for release of body camera footage.
+It was released on December 8, and appeared to show Johnson engaged in a shootout with police.

 Immigration reform protest, December 9

-On December 8, the Council on American-Islamic Relations and the Minnesota Immigrant Rights Action Committee led a protest in Minneapolis outside the office of U.S. Senator Amy Klobuchar.
+On December 8, the Council on American–Islamic Relations and the Minnesota Immigrant Rights Action Committee led a protest in Minneapolis outside the office of U.S. Senator Amy Klobuchar.
 The demonstrators called on the U.S. Senate to pass American Dream and Promise Act, legislation that would offer permanent protection and a pathway to citizenship for certain immigrants to the United States.

 Events in 2023

 Manuel Terán protests, January 20 & 21

 About 100 people participated in a vigil in Minneapolis near the Midtown Greenway on January 20 for Manuel "Tortuguita" Terán, who was fatally shot by a police officer while protesting the construction of a police training facility in Atlanta, Georgia.
-Another protest march was held in Uptown Minneapolis on January 21 and a Bank of America branch was stray-painted with protest messages.
+Another protest march was held in Uptown Minneapolis on January 21 and a Bank of America branch was spray-painted with protest messages.
 The Stop Cop City protests were part of longstanding tension over U.S. police killings since George Floyd's murder.
 Demonstrators in Minneapolis, Atlanta, and elsewhere opposed the construction of a police facility in a Black and Brown neighborhood.
 Terán was considered one of the only Black or Brown people to participate in the occupied forest protest and his killing raised further questions of racism in law enforcement conduct.